Pabineau Falls, New Brunswick

-Pabineau Falls is a settlement in New Brunswick, Canada.
+Pabineau Falls (Ge'gwapsgug, lit. 'at the top of the falls') is a settlement in New Brunswick, Canada.
 It is the administrative office of the Pabineau Mi'kmaq First Nation band government.
 The Pabineau First Nation is a small Mi’gmaq community situated approximately 8 kilometers south of the City of Bathurst, New Brunswick, with 280 registered band members and a land base of 1,053 acres.
 The Pabineau First Nation's average on-reserve population is approximately 200 individuals.
 The falls themselves are a set of small rapids on the Nepisiguit River, popular with kayakers.

 New Brunswick's 911 system uses Pabineau Falls only for the area north of the reserve; addresses within the reserve are listed as Pabineau First Nation.

 History

 The Nepisiguit River formed during the Devonian Period, with the final closure of the Iapetus and Rheic Oceans.
 Material from the ocean crust rose upward and solidified near the surface as granite rocks.
 An age of 397 million years has been calculated for the Pabineau Falls Granite based on radiometric data.
 William Logan first described the granite in 1863.